How do I apply for ACC Funded Hearing Aids?

 What is the main purpose of ACC funding for hearing aids?

-ACC funding supports New Zealanders who have experienced hearing loss due to a workplace injury or noise exposure.
-Its purpose is to help restore their quality of life and functional hearing through access to hearing aids and related audiology services.
+ACC does not cover hearing loss caused by disease, illness or the natural aging process.
+Its purpose is to help restore a person's quality of life and functional hearing through access to hearing aids and related audiology services.

 Why does it matter if my hearing loss is age-related or noise-induced?